roderickrandolph/ansible-container/docs/rst/community/index.rst

 The project takes contributions through Github pull requests.
 See the `contributors guide <https://github.com/ansible/ansible-container/blob/develop/CONTRIBUTORS.md>`_ for guidelines on submitting pull requests.

-We recommend joining the Ansible Container Google Group and submitting a topic for any large features prior to submission.
+We recommend joining the `Ansible Container Mailing List <https://groups.google.com/forum/?hl=en-GB#!forum/ansible-container>`_ and submitting a topic for any large features prior to submission.
 This especially helps avoid duplicate work or eliminating situations where we decide, upon seeing a pull request for the first time, that more than cosmetic revisions are needed.

 Note that we do reserve the right to reject pull request that are not a good fit for the project or not in keeping with the intended direction of the project, so if you are unclear